RFP Issued to Redevelop Historic Elementary School

 The Urban Development Authority is accepting proposals through, cloud-based bidding platform, Ion Wave Technology.
 All vendors interested in responding to this RFP must register, for free, to receive notifications and submit bid solicitations.

-Read the full RFP and find Ion Wave Technology registration details here.
+Read the full RFP and find Ion Wave Technology registration details at the Urban Redevelopment Authority site.

 Is your business in redevelopment but need some assistance with RFP development?
 The Bid Lab can help!
 We’ll guide you through the RFP process and help you incorporate valuable insight into your experience.
 So, schedule a free consultation to see how we can address your pain points and get you on the road to success!